g-devlt/holbertonschool-shell/basics/README.md

 ## 0-current_working_directory
-0;10;1cA script to tell the current working directory.
+A script to tell the current working directory.

 ## 1-listit
 A script to list the entries in the current working directory.